TylerReidd/Recorder/readme.md

 # NEXT STEPS

 - Create Index of Favorite Albums and wishlist albums
-- Send, Load, and Save PDFs of E-Material
-- Chatroom/Friend options
+- Search/purchase feature
+- Offer/request trades with other users
+- Trade review/trustworthy user feature
-- Spotify API to save favorites
+- Spotify API to sample songs you might like
-- Add small checkpoint quizzes
-- Enable students to upload their own recorded material
 - Customizable profiles
+- Enable users to visit other users profiles and view their collections